Skip to main content

 These principles, aspects of which you may encounter daily, are outlined in the CIA security model and set the standards for securing data:

-• Confidentiality limits information access to authorized personnel, like having a pin or password to unlock your phone or computer.
+1. Confidentiality limits information access to authorized personnel, like having a PIN or password to unlock your phone or computer.

-Due to the human factor, implementing security controls no longer seems to be enough to protect data.
-Organizations need to ensure employees are trained properly on top of implementing software/hardware security controls.
+A blue image with yellow and white gear iconsImplementing security controls no longer seems to be enough to protect data.
+Organizations need to ensure employees are trained properly on top of using software/hardware security controls.

 “Most organizations never publish or make their data breaches known.
 Besides mitigating data loss, brand reputation is usually the number one concern for most large organizations, so we never hear of the most egregious breaches," said Backherms.